Cakes & Barrages

 Firework cakes and barrages — single ignition, multi-shot fireworks.
 Light one fuse and enjoy a full sequence of aerial effects automatically.

-• Colourful Crossette firework by Celtic LOW NOISE
+• Colourful Crossette 25-shot low-noise F2 cake firework by Celtic CROSSING COLOUR TRAILS

 Colourful Crossette